hv90/ei-mobile/README.md

 Once the server is ok, simply command `docker-compose up` and the environment will be set up for developing.

-Also, the dockerfile must have the environment variable REACT_NATIVE_PACKAGER_HOSTNAME filled with you localhost IP Adress so it can work properly
+✔️ Hot Reload is ok

-⚠️ NOTE: Hot Reload was not tested yet
+⚠️ NOTE: set the REACT_NATIVE_PACKAGER_HOSTNAME variable at .env file with your localhost IP Adress so it can work properly